mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
 To prevent a flash of unhyphenated content (FOUHC) Hyphenopoly hides the elements being hyphenated.
-Depending on the structure of your page this can lead to visual flicker.
+Depending on the structure of your page, this can lead to visual flicker.
 You can change the way Hyphenopoly hides the content:

 -   `all` hides the whole page by inserting the following CSS-rule `html {visibility: hidden !important}`
 -   `element` hides the selected elements by inserting the following CSS-rule for each selector: `<selector> {visibility: hidden !important}`
 -   `text` hides only the text of the selected elements by inserting the following CSS-rule for each selector: `<selector> {color: transparent !important}`
 -   any other keyword prevents hiding.

-These CSS-rules are removed, when Hyphenopoly has finished its job or when the [timeout](#timeout) gets fired.
+These CSS-rules are removed when Hyphenopoly has finished its job or when the [timeout](#timeout) gets fired.

 ### keepAlive
 ````
 type: boolean
 default: true
 ````
 Keeps object `window.Hyphenopoly` in memory to be accessible for further use (e.g. hyphenators).
-If Hyphenopoly is not used after initial run, it should be cleared to save memory.
+If Hyphenopoly is not used after the initial run, it should be cleared to save memory.
 ````html
 <script>
 Hyphenopoly.config({